crwlrsoft/url/README.md

 ```

 To start using the library include composer's autoload file and import the
-Url class so you don't have to write the full namespace path again and again.
+URL class so you don't have to write the full namespace path again and again.
 Further code examples skip the above.

 ### Parsing URLs

-Parsing a url is easy as pie:
+Parsing a URL is easy as pie:

 ```php
 $url = Url::parse('https://john:123@www.example.com:8080/foo?bar=baz');